briansunter/graph/site/src/content/logseq/issue-15.md

 categories: newsletter
 date: 2024-03-20
 blogtitle: Year in Review - Hawaii, Health, and Projects
-description: Thoughts on living in Hawaii for the past year and my recent projects
+description: Thoughts on living in Hawaii for the past year and recent projects
 coverimage: ../../assets/hawaii-cover_1710985966457_0.jpg
 ---